thibaultduponchelle/archives/migration.md

 * SEO Subfolders probably better than subdomains

 ## What I would like
-* stop with subdomains
-* up to date infos
+* Up to date infos
-* improved style
+* Improved visual design
-* responsiveness
+* Responsiveness
-* people can report errors and fix with PR
+* Partialy community powered (everyone can report issues and do PR)

 ## perl.org
 ### Moved